skip to Main Content

 For more information about this revised standard and our furniture testing services, please don’t hesitate to contact us.

-Micom is a material testing industrial laboratory accredited by the Standards Council of Canada, CGSB and ISTA.
+Micom is a material testing industrial laboratory accredited by A2LA, CGSB and ISTA.

 Canadian General Standards Board